Chart Color Schemes

 Werrington's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Werrington residents have relatively positive health outcomes, with a low prevalence of common conditions among the general population, but higher than the national average for older and at-risk cohorts.
-Approximately 50% (~3,508 people) have private health cover, compared to Greater Sydney's 53.8% and the national average of 55.3%.
-Mental health issues affect 9.1% of residents, with asthma impacting 8.3%, while 71.1% report no medical ailments, compared to 69.5% in Greater Sydney.
+Health data shows that Werrington residents have relatively positive health outcomes.
+The prevalence of common health conditions is quite low among the general population but higher than the national average for older and at-risk cohorts.
+Approximately 50% (~3,284 people) of the total population has private health cover, which is lower than Greater Sydney's 55.2%.

 Frequently Asked Questions - Health